 - bake in the bag or tinned fish

 Most snacks don’t require any cooking at all.
-If you get hungry, try not to reach for processed or sugary foods like chocolate or crisps.
+If you get hungry, try not to reach for ultra processed or sugary foods like chocolate or crisps.
 Instead, choose healthy snacks such as:

 - fresh fruit